Cold Plunges & Saunas: Boost Mental Clarity with Temperature

 Whether sitting in a hot outdoor infrared sauna or braving the chill of an ice bath tub, you must become intensely aware of your body and breath.
 Controlling your breathing is essential in both situations.
 In a cold plunge tub, steady breathing helps reduce the body's stress response, keeping the mind calm.
 In a sauna, deep breathing promotes relaxation and helps release mental tension.

 This mindfulness component adds another layer of benefit to these practices.
 In a world full of distractions, taking time to tune into your body and your breath can create a powerful sense of presence.
-This mindful awareness carries over into everyday life, helping improve focus, regulate, and promote mental sharpness.
+This mindful awareness carries over into everyday life, helping improve focus, regulate stress, and promote mental sharpness.

 Some practitioners even use these moments to practice visualization, meditation, or positive affirmations.
 When combined with the physical benefits of temperature regulation, these mental techniques can enhance clarity and boost creativity, confidence, and motivation.